mosra/magnum/README.md

  * Easy-to-use templated mathematical library for matrix/vector calculations and geometry.
- * Hierarchical scene graph which supports transformation caching for better performance, classes for convenient usage of shaders, buffers and textures.
+ * Classes wrapping OpenGL objects and simplifying their usage - shaders, buffers, meshes and textures.
 Access to framebuffer and occlusion queries.
+ * Mesh tools for cleaning, optimizing and generating meshes, utility classes for color conversion, timeline and profiling.
- * Physics library for collision detection and rigid body dynamics.
-Mesh tools for cleaning, optimizing and generating meshes.
+ * Hierarchical scene graph which supports transformation caching for better performance, physics library for collision detection and rigid body dynamics.
  * Plugin-based data exchange framework for importing image, mesh, material and scene data in various formats.
  * Collection of pre-made graphic primitives and shaders for testing purposes.
- * Classes for easy creation of OpenGL context with various toolkits.
+ * Classes for easy creation of OpenGL context with various toolkits, methods for querying supported OpenGL version and available extensions.
  * Comprehensive use of C++11 features for safety, performance and ease of development.
 All code which doesn't directly interact with OpenGL is covered with unit tests.